• Skip to primary navigation

 Not really.
 You could try using a sugar-free honey substitute, but the raisins are still high in carbs.
 Since I only make this recipe once a year, I enjoy a small spoonful and then move my attention to the other items on the Seder table.

-During Leil Ha'Seder, charoset is traditionally eaten with matzos and with lettuce leaves as part of the religious ceremony.
+During Leil Ha'Seder, charoset is traditionally eaten with matzos and lettuce leaves as part of the ceremony.

-If you have leftovers, they're excellent on apple slices, on this almond flour bread, or on this banana bread.
+If you have leftovers, they're excellent on matzoh, apple slices, almond flour bread, or banana bread.

 Matzo Brei